bpcurse/nextcloud-userexport/README.md

 ## Update
 - If you overwrite an existing installation, remove the old files from the folder before you upload.
 Else you might be left with unnecessary files (although it's not an issue).
+Remember to backup `config.php` if you have set non-default values.

 ## General usage
 - Enter the URL of the Nextcloud target instance incl. https://